-Michele Little, owner of Pacificoast Permanent Cosmetics has been practicing the art of cosmetic tattooing since 1992.
-She has spent the past 20 years aquiring knowledge, learning new techniques and honing her skills.
+Michele Little, of Pacific Coast Permanent Cosmetics has been practicing the art of cosmetic tattooing since 1992.
+She has spent the past 20 years acquiring knowledge, learning new techniques and honing her skills.
 Her background in Cosmetology and color theory as well as commercial art training has contributed greatly to her success in this field.

 Michele has taught cosmetic tattooing privately and at professional conventions over many years sharing her talent and knowledge with others.

 Michele’s friendly personality makes it easy to talk to her as well as work with.
 Each procedure is discussed in length to ensure the client will feel comfortable with the end result.
 Clients are involved with the complete process from beginning to end.
 Nothing will be done without your permission.

 Nicki Engebretsen’s passion for permanent makeup began 20 plus years ago while working with renowned makeup artist Thomas DeLeeuw – makeup artist to the stars.
 During school, Nicki became a nationally certified pharmacy technician and specialized in diabetes care.
 She soon found her medical background and talent for makeup artistry were a perfect combination.
 12 years ago in 2005 she trained at Permanent Choices in Northern California.
 This began her career combining her knowledge of health, safety and care with her passion for makeup and beauty.

 Nicki has participated in the production of various training videos.
 She has trained and demonstrated technique at

 the top industry conventions.
 Nicki apprenticed under Michele Little and has become one of San Diego’s leading permanent makeup technicians.
 Her work speaks for itself.

 Her clients are now to say how confident and comfortable Nicki made them feel and ask , why didn’t I do this long ago!?

 If my house were on fire, before running from the burning building, I’d grab my cat, antidepressant meds and eyeliner…in that order!